Advanced Studio Practice

 Advanced Engineering Design – Project Studio (Honors)

 This course is intended to give students a more challenging and demanding environment to apply the skills they learned in either Engineering Applications: Robotics (formerly Engineering Design Foundations) or at NuVu and allow them to continue to wrestle and build on solutions to real problems.
-This course is largely project-based, and students will be expected to use the time to research and design solutions to engineering design challenges.
-All projects will be teacher guided but studentled with the goal of learning and using the tools and approaches of the engineering mindset.
-Open to 11th and 12th graders.
-Prerequisites: Engineering Design Foundations: Tools and Process or NuVu.
+This course is largely project-based, and students areexpected to use class time to research and design solutions to engineering design challenges.
+All projects are teacher guided but student led, with the goal of learning and using the tools and approaches of the engineering mindset.
+Prerequisites: Engineering Applications: Robotics or NuVu.
 Departmental permission required.
 Offered at the Honors level only.

 Advanced History: Independent Research (Honors)